AaronHevia/Python_Practice/README.md

 ## Project 5:  Password Generator
 A basic password generator which will create a random password based on the number of characters required.
 This project is written as a console app and practices the use of loops, range, code blocks, and randomisation.  **Input Validation not yet implemented.**

+## Project 6:  Maze Escape Challenge
+This project practicces the use of functions and while loops to help "Reeborg" complete the maze from any starting point.
+Maze builder can be found:  https://reeborg.ca/reeborg.html?lang=en&mode=python&menu=worlds%2Fmenus%2Freeborg_intro_en.json&name=Maze&url=worlds%2Ftutorial_en%2Fmaze1.json